lyubogankov/adventofcode2022/day08/README.md

     # this occurs for edge trees
     if scenic_score == 0:
             return scenic_score
 return scenic_score
 ```

 **Solution printout**

-I generated a colorful command-prompt printout showing the tree with the highest `scenic score`!
+I generated a colorful command prompt printout showing the tree with the highest `scenic score`!
 I carried forward the coloring from part one to make it more colorful.

 ![part one command prompt printout with trees colored by visibility from outside and by visibility from tree with highest max scenic score](../media/day08/parttwo_bestview.png)